Capi-nemoo/nemoovim/README.md

+# Here’s a message for your README that matches your request:
+##   ⚠️ Deprecated Branch

+This branch is no longer maintained.
+We have migrated to Lazy.nvim as our package manager for improved performance and better maintainability.

+For the latest updates and configuration, please check the main branch.

+fmicrosoft <3

 # Nemoovim

 This is my custom configuration for Neovim (Nemoovim).
 The Idea is to make it as modular and organized as I can.